jcbhmr/card-battle/README.md

 🏫 Made for UW-Whitewater Software Engineering semester project \
 ⚛ Used React, TypeScript, Vite, TailwindCSS, and more!

+This project was made for the [COMPSCI 476 SOFTWARE ENGINEERING](https://courses.uww.edu/2241/Undergraduate/COMPSCI/476) class.
+The assignment itself was to come up with an idea for a software project and build that project over the course of the semester with a small-ish group of five people to develop real-world software development skills like using GitHub, how to work in a team, what tech you might need to know, etc. Our idea was to create a computer game inspired by a board game.
+We based this "Card battle" game off of the Adventure Time Card Wars idea and attempted to recreate some of the aspects of it in a web app.
+We used JavaScript, TypeScript, React, Vite, TailwindCSS, Node.js, npm, and more to create the basic web app that is viewable at [jcbhmr.me/card-battle](https://jcbhmr.me/card-battle/).

 ## Development

 ![TypeScript](https://img.shields.io/static/v1?style=for-the-badge&message=TypeScript&color=3178C6&logo=TypeScript&logoColor=FFFFFF&label=)